16 Apr 15 Career Advice

 Based on my experience, it’s a myth.
-When I was on maternity leave I thought my career might plateau and that was my only option, but luckily I found an employer who was open to the fact that I’m a mum.
+When I was on maternity leave I thought my career might plateau and that was my only option, but luckily I found an employer who supported my responsibilites as a mum.
 Although I’m on flexible hours I still feel like I’ve taken a big step up in my career with more responsibility than ever.

 It’s not always that way though; I know I’m quite lucky.

 What do you think are the biggest challenges facing mothers who work in recruitment?